Dhakshayini1004/Cpp_Exp4_BitwiseOperators/README.md

 | Left Shift  | `<<`   | Shifts bits to the left, multiplying by 2       |
 | Right Shift | `>>`   | Shifts bits to the right, dividing by 2         |

+### Why Do We Need Bitwise Operators in C++

+- **Efficient Performance**
+  - Bitwise operations are faster than arithmetic or logical operations.
+  - Used in scenarios where speed and optimization are critical (e.g., game engines, drivers).

+- **Memory Efficiency**
+  - Helps compact multiple boolean values into a single byte or word using bit fields.
+  - Ideal for embedded systems where memory is limited.

+- **Low-Level Hardware Control**
+  - Essential for working with microcontrollers, registers, and hardware interfaces.
+  - Bitwise manipulation is required to set, clear, or toggle specific hardware bits.

+- **Flags and Masking**
+  - Allows checking, setting, and toggling of specific flags using bit masking techniques.
+  - Common in situations where multiple options are encoded in a single integer (like status registers).

+- **Encryption and Compression**
+  - Widely used in cryptographic algorithms, compression utilities, and checksums.
+  - Operates on bits directly for fine-grained control.

+- **Data Serialization**
+  - Helps convert structured data into compact bit-level formats for transmission or storage.

+- **Graphics and Image Processing**
+  - Used for operations like color manipulation, alpha blending, and pixel-level control.

+- **Permission Handling**
+  - Used to encode and check user or file permissions efficiently using bit patterns.

+- **Avoiding Division and Multiplication**
+  - Shift operators (`<<` and `>>`) can be used in place of multiplication or division by powers of two.

 ###  Set and Reset a Bit
 - In many applications, especially in embedded systems, hardware control, and memory optimization, we often need to change only one specific bit in a number — not the whole number.